 If you do not meet the above exceptions and you try to purchase R-134A you will be asked for your 609 license number.
 If you cannot provide one then you will not be allowed to purchase.
 This was done to protect the environment.
 If R-134a is vented or leaked into the atmosphere it contributes to Global Warming.
 The restriction was put into place to prevent novices from playing around with the refrigerant and accidentally releasing it into the atmosphere.
 There was talk at the beginning of 2019 that the Trump Administration would rescind these restrictions but so far there has been no follow-through on this matter.
 As the law is today you are not able to purchase this refrigerant.

 The good news here is that this doesn’t affect the automotive market too much.
 Yes, there was a time where a lot of folks were buying thirty pound cylinders of R-134a to have around.
-That can no longer be done, but you can still get the cans online at stores like Amazon or at any major automotive retailer.
+That can no longer be done, but you can still get the cans online at Amazon or at any major automotive retailer.

 R-134a Price Per Pound